 Born in 1949, Tarlé moved to London from France in 1968 with the goal of photographing rock bands.
 He is best known for his work with The Rolling Stones during the group’s exile in the south of France in 1971.
 His gorgeous black-and-white images infused with fine grain and incandescent lighting create an ethereal texture.
 His blue and violet tints were a huge influence on me.
 The images are simultaneously haunting and beautiful.
 My first student film ‘So Divine’ (2014) was very much an imitation of his visual style in a moving image form.

 The son of celebrated novelist Kingsley Amis, Martin Amis was also born in 1949, in Swansea.
 His ideas around masculinity and contemporary identity are fascinating.
-Many of the tropes featured in his work, including frustrated male protagonists, pseudo-intellectuals, sadistic men and sociopathic women, as well as his wonderful prose are elements which have had an incredible effect on me.
+Many of the tropes featured in his work, including frustrated male protagonists, pseudo-intellectuals, sadistic men and sociopathic women.
 His dialogue is invigorating and self-hating, his disgusting anti-heroes are entertaining.
-It’s actually quite annoying to know that I will never write in the way he does, but he has years of practice.
 Many of his novels have noir overtones which again were influential.
-My first funded short film ‘Her Satanic Majesty’ (2016) bears similarities to his work and borrows certain themes.
+My first funded short film ‘Her Satanic Majesty’ (2016) borrows some of his themes.

-Enigmatic, talented and intellectually profound - three words which not only describe Malick’s films but the man himself.
-After a brief career as an intellectual, Malick began his career as part of the New Hollywood film-making wave in the 1970s.
+After a brief career as an intellectual, Malick began his career as part of New Hollywood in the 1970s.
 Characterised by a use of wide lenses, freestyle yet beautiful cinematography, improvisational dialogue and natural lighting, his movies are the complete opposite of the typical Hollywood film.
 Often aimless and ponderous, meditative yet stylised, often with great music both diegetic and non-diegetic, these works are best described as life in motion.
 I remember seeing ‘The Tree of Life’ (2011) in high school and being amazed.
-My newest film ‘Angie Lemaire’ (2019) is a tribute to Malick.
+My film ‘Angie Lemaire’ (2019) is a tribute to Malick.